ivangfr/react-graphql-databases/README.md

 - ### author-book-ui

   `React` UI application where **staff members** can manage authors and books and **customers** can see the books and read/add book reviews and their rating.
-Its main backend application is `author-book-api` but all the reviews information are obtained from `book-review-api`.
+Its main backend application is `author-book-api` but all review information is obtained from `book-review-api`.
 It uses [`Semantic UI React`](https://react.semantic-ui.com) as CSS-styled framework.

 - ### book-review-ui